jamesgeraghty/compsys_assignment_2/README.md

 ---
 This is a home monitoring system that allows the user to track various data metrics across a number of IoT platforms.
 A Raspberry PI model 3B is powering all the programs.

 This information is then used to trigger some smart home device.
 The data can be viewed in one place through a HTML page.
+This page is hosted on a web server that was setup on the Raspberry Pi.
 There are a total of three programmes running at once.
-The first program detects motion using a PIR motion sensor attached to a camera, when motion is detected it the
+The first program detects motion using a PIR motion sensor attached to a camera.
+When motion is detected it triggers a webhook that is linked to a smart home bulb, at the same time a picture is take and sent the Firebase database.

+The second programme is recording room data.
+Room humidity, pressure and temperature are being recorded and displayed on a graph that is viewed on the webpage.
+When the tempErature dips below 20 degrees a second webhook triggers a smart plug that is connected to a raditor in the room.

+The third program displays the temperature of the room.
+This is recorded every 15 minutes and is displayed on a widget.
+The temperature data is recorded in JSON format and be stored and queried using MongoDB.

+A live web cam server is also connected to the Raspberry Pi, they allows the user to see a live video picture from the outside of the house.

 <p>&nbsp;</p>